COMMUNITY TRAINING

 GIVE US JUST 3 HOURS A MONTH

-Castro Community On Patrol (CCOP), a program of San Francisco Safety Awareness For Everyone (SF-SAFE), seeks new volunteers to help patrol the Castro neighborhood on a monthly basis.
+Castro Community On Patrol (CCOP) is the longest serving volunteer safety patrol in San Francisco and we are looking for new volunteers to help patrol the Castro neighborhood on a monthly basis.

 CCOP has successfully patrolled the Castro neighborhood since our creation in 2006, deploying teams of three unpaid volunteer Patrollers for a 3-hour shift which they select themselves.